Private Health Insurance Basics

 Private health insurance policies cover you when you go to hospital or when you receive non-hospital medical services that are not covered by Medicare.
 You can choose from different levels of cover - the higher hospital policies include a broader range of services, and the higher general treatment (extras) policies cover a broader range of services and in some cases higher benefits.

-There are two types of private health insurance - hospital policies cover you when you go to hospital, while general treatment policies (sometimes known as ancillary or extras) cover you for ancillary treatment (e.g. dental, physiotherapy), and ambulance policies cover you for ambulance transport.
+There are generally three types of private health insurance - hospital policies cover you when you go to hospital, while general treatment policies (sometimes known as ancillary or extras) cover you for ancillary treatment (e.g. dental, physiotherapy), and ambulance policies cover you for ambulance transport.

 Most health insurers offer combined policies that provide a packaged cover for both hospital and general treatment services, or you can buy separate hospital and general treatment policies to 'mix and match'.